Armenia, Azerbaijan trade blame for renewed shelling | Law-Order

 The two countries have been locked in a decades-old conflict over Nagorno-Karabakh, which is part of Azerbaijan but has been under the control of ethnic Armenian forces backed by Armenia since a separatist war there ended in 1994.

-Azerbaijan reclaimed broad swaths of Nagorno-Karabakh in a six-week war in 2020 that killed more than 6,600 people and ended with a Russia-brokered peace deal.
+Azerbaijan reclaimed broad swaths of Nagorno-Karabakh and adjacent territories held by Armenian forces in a six-week war in 2020 that killed more than 6,600 people and ended with a Russia-brokered peace deal.
 Moscow deployed about 2,000 troops to the region to serve as peacekeepers under the deal.

-The Russian Foreign Ministry on Tuesday urged both parties “to refrain from further escalation and show restraint”.
+Russia moved quickly on Tuesday to negotiate an end to the fighting, but a cease-fire it sought to broker has failed to hold with the parties trading blame for violations.

+“Despite the appeals of the international community and the reached cease-fire agreement, Armenian armed forces continue attacks and provocations in the state border using artillery and other heavy weapons,'' Azerbaijan's Defense Ministry said in a statement on Wednesday.

 Moscow has engaged in a delicate balancing act in seeking to maintain friendly ties with both ex-Soviet nations.
 It has strong economic and security ties with Armenia, which hosts a Russian military base, while also has been developing close cooperation with oil-rich Azerbaijan.